Chapter 1: About This Manual

 The IP address or DNS name of the AKM server (and any secondary AKM servers) and the port number it will use for key retrieval (the default is 6000) or remote encryption (the default is 6003)

 The name of one or more encryption keys on the AKM server

 Chapter 3: Install the Software

-Client software for key retrieval and AKM encryption services is available on the AKM Supplemental at the following location:
+Client software for key retrieval and AKM encryption services is available on the AKM Evaluation page under the “Development Kits” section.

 Use FTP from your PC to transfer the save file to your IBM i in binary mode: